 - 1/4 cup mirin

-- Bring to a boil, lower heat to simmer and cook until reduced and thickened.
+- To make teriyaki sauce, bring mixture to a boil, lower heat to simmer and cook until reduced and thickened.
 It turns into a glossy, syrupy sauce (See Note 2).

-- Allow to cool to room temperature before using as a sauce or marinade.
-Keeps in a sealed container for 2-3 weeks refrigerated.
+- Allow to cool to room temperature before using.
+Store in a sealed container in the refrigerator and use within 2-3 weeks.

 - Substitute sake with Chinese cooking wine or a dry sherry.

-- Simmer for about 8 minutes if in a medium-small saucepan or 5-6 minutes if using a skillet.
+- Simmer for about 8 minutes if using a saucepan or 5-6 minutes if using a skillet.

 The information shown is an estimate provided by an online nutrition calculator.
 It should not be considered a substitute for a professional nutritionist’s advice.